 McCallum’s guitar and voice can be heard throughout the album, weaving magic with Leisz’s pedal steel, and complimenting Hubbard’s vocal and serious subject matter.
 “American Story” represents the good, bad, and ugly of being an American.
 It is powerfully charged with emotions of relatable stories and personalities of America.
 Though it can be dark at times, it offers a light of hope that simply illuminates what's most important.

 Catch The Band on Tour:

-Brooks Hubbard Band is going on a one month tour through Colorado, Arizona, California and Oregon.
+Brooks Hubbard Band will be playing over 120 shows through 2019 across the U.S.!
 Find out if the band is playing at a venue near you!

 Photography by Lyndsie Lord